statofu/statofu-blog/20230513/README.md

 operate([keyOfCheckboxState, keyOfTextareaState], uncheckWithTextCleaned);
 ```

-By now, the propotype gets shaped.
+Then, the propotype has been shaped.

-Next, more improvements can be found out in the perspective of decreasing overall cost of development on use.
+Next, more improvements would be found in the perspective of decreasing overall cost of development on use.

-With a slightly closer look at the first parameter `keyOf...` of `operate`, it can be realized that its role is to (1) identify states.
-But, to fully defining states, it's also needed to (2) host the default states and (3) declare the states types.
-If the three points are put together, there can be found a matching concept in JS, which is Plain Old JavaScript Object(POJO).
+With a slightly closer look at the first parameter `keyOf...` of `operate`, I realize its role is to (1) identify states.
+But declaring a list of unique strings to identify states is very costly.
+Meanwhile, to fully define states, something is needed to (2) host the default states and (3) declare the states types.
+Luckily, when the three tips are put together, I find there is a matching concept in JS, which is Plain Old JavaScript Object(POJO).
 So, the cost can decrease further by defining states by POJOs:

 ```ts
 interface CheckboxState {